Battlefield V: Gameplay

 Battlefield V is focused extensively on party-based features and mechanics, scarcity of resources, and removing "abstractions" from game mechanics to increase realism.
 There is an expanded focus on player customization through the new Company system, where players can create multiple characters with cosmetic and weapon options.
 Cosmetic items, and currency used to purchase others, are earned by completing in-game objectives.

 The game features several new multiplayer modes, including the "continuous" campaign mode "Firestorm", and "Grand Operations".
 The Grand Operations mode is an expansion of the "Operations" mode introduced in Battlefield 1, which focuses on matches taking place across multiple stages to simulate a campaign from the war.
 In Grand Operations, each round will have specific objectives, and performance in each stage will influence the next.
 If the final day ends with a close margin of victory, the match will culminate with a "Final Stand", with players fighting to the last man standing on a continually shrinking map.
 Similarly to Battlefield 1, the game features a collection of single-player "war stories" based on aspects of World War II, with voiceovers in each war story's native language.
 The game also features a cooperative mode not seen since Battlefield 3 called "Combined Arms", where up to four players can undertake missions together and features dynamic missions and objectives so missions cannot be played the same way each time.

 The battle royale mode is built around the franchise's "core pillars of destruction, team play, and vehicles".
 The name "Firestorm" refers to a literal storm of fire that constricts players similar to the popular Battle Royale game mechanic of restricting the play area.
 Furthermore, this particular game mode was not developed by DICE themselves, but has been outsourced to Criterion Games and features the biggest map created by the franchise to date.
 It is playable by 64 players, which can be divided into up to 16 squads with a focus on team work.
-One favorite mode among game players Tactical Conquest.
-In the game mode you capture and hold points while simultaneously the opposing team does the same.
-In the game mode you can have up to 4 players in your squad.
-This mode is a great starting point for new players due to it being one more simple formats of the game.